kansaineil/hype-annotation-guidelines/index.md

 **YES**  → hype-increasing signal
 - Removal of the adjective (or the  phrase) with minimal local repair leaves the core meaning essentially unchanged.
 - Common when the head noun or verb already conveys the same core idea, so the proposition is left intact.
 Common in **attributive position**, especially with **definite noun phrases** (*the / this / these*), where the adjective mainly adds evaluation.
+- Common with shell nouns (abstract “container” nouns like *nature, role, fact, issue, aspect, importance*) where the adjective mainly adds evaluation.
 - Allow for fixing number/determiner mismatch caused by deletion.
 - Allow for removal of stranded adverbs/determiners tied to the adjective.
 - Allow for removal of whole phrase (e.g. adverbial phrase) if meaning remains essentially unchanged.
+- Allow deletion of shell-noun frames like *the [ADJ] nature/role/importance/value of X*, reducing to *X* when the core meaning stays the same.

 **Examples:**
 - *the **dismal** prognosis* → *the prognosis*